Peace in Bethel Ministry

 "Beloved, if our heart does not condemn us, we have confidence toward God.
 And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight."
 (1 John 3:21-22)

-If you want your prayers answered, then you must be obedient to God, that is the prerequisite.
-This means doing what God commands and not-doing what He forbids.
+If you want your prayers answered, then you must demonstrate your faith through obedience to God, which is the prerequisite for effective spiritual growth.
+This means doing what God commands and refraining from actions He forbids.
 God hears the prayers of those who obey His commands (read 1 John 3:22-23; Matthew 7:21).

 Spiritual Key No.4: Pray aright

-One of the prerequisites for receiving answers to prayers is to pray aright.
+One of the prerequisites for receiving answers to prayers is to pray aright, demonstrating your faith.
 Then your petitions will be acceptable to God (James 4:3).
-You must come to God with the right attitude and motive if you desire to receive answers to your prayers (Matthew 6:5-15; Matthew 7:7-11; Philippians 4:6).
+You must approach God with the right attitude and motive if you desire to receive answers to your prayers and foster your spiritual growth (Matthew 6:5-15; Matthew 7:7-11; Philippians 4:6).

 It also means that you should pray according to the Will of God (read Matthew 6:9-13).
-The Apostle Paul has drawn our attention to one very important point to note in 1 Thessalonians 5:16-18 which reads:
+The Apostle Paul emphasizes an essential point in 1 Thessalonians 5:16-18, which reads:

 “Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.”

-God wants you to be happy always, pray constantly and show gratitude to Him for His goodness and mercy upon your life.
-This is the Will of God in Christ for you.
+God desires for you to be happy always, pray constantly, and show gratitude to Him for His goodness and mercy in your life.
+This is the Will of God in Christ for you, guiding you toward deeper faith and spiritual growth.

 Spiritual Key No.5: Pray to the Only True God